skade/talaria/README.md

 When playing around, lower the speed settings.
 If your app crashes, the drone remembers the last settings and will be flying in the last direction without control.

+Also, try the emergency toggle right after first take off to get a feel for it.

 ## Pull requests

 As long as Travis does not support drones and external controllers, I accept pull requests in good faith for just about anything.